arnesson/cordova-plugin-firebase/README.md

 **Parameters**:
 - {object} credential - a credential object returned to the `verifyPhoneNumber()` success callback; has the following keys:
-    - {boolean} instantVerification - true if the Android device used instant verification to verify the user.
+    - {boolean} instantVerification - true if the Android device used instant verification or auto-retrieval to verify the user.
-    If true, you do not need to provide a user-entered verification code as no SMS will be sent.
+    If true, you do not need to provide a user-entered verification.
     - {string} id - the identifier of a native credential object which can be used for signing in the user.
     Will only be present if `instantVerification` is `true`.
     - {string} verificationId - the verification ID to accompany the user-entered verification code from the SMS.